Skip to main content

 Save

-When you’re happy, click Save in the top right.
-The rule starts enforcing immediately once it’s enabled.
+Click Save in the top right.
+The rule starts enforcing immediately once enabled.

 The assistant also accepts follow-ups like “Change this to block before execution instead of tagging after” or “Expand the conditions to cover more edge cases.”
 You don’t have to edit the JSON by hand.